mikekenneth/twitter_data-lakehouse_minio_drill_superset/README.md

-# Twitter Data Project with Airflow, MinIO, Drill & Superset
+# Building a Data Lakehouse for Analyzing Elon Musk Tweets using MinIO, Apache Airflow, Apache Drill and Apache Superset

 ## Table of Contents